 We challenge our students to change the world.
 However, they need support to do so.
 The School of Education is significantly increasing its scholarship and fellowship packages, and utilizing a new strategic plan for equity, diversity, and inclusion to better attract and serve students from groups that are historically under-represented at UW–Madison.
 These supports, in the form of scholarships and fully funded doctoral and master of fine arts programs, make us competitive with highly ranked peers across the nation.
-In addition, during the COVID-19 pandemic we launched a new Bridge to Success scholarship program for students facing financial need due to the crisis.
+In addition, we launched a new Bridge to Success Scholarship program for students during the 2020 summer term and 2020 fall semester who were facing financial need due to the pandemic.
 Combined, these bold efforts are an investment in our students — and in our future.

-Bridge to Success scholarships supporting students in need during COVID-19 crisis
+Bridge to Success scholarships supported students in need during COVID-19 crisis

 In an effort to bolster support for students experiencing financial hardship due to the COVID-19 crisis, the UW–Madison School of Education established the Bridge to Success scholarship program.
 Over the 2020 summer and fall semesters, 869 Bridge to Success awards were distributed, totaling $2.38 million.
 This program was made possible, in part, by a generous estate gift from Glen and Janet Lillegren Gustafson and the Impact 2030 Morgridge Match.
 The program also received support from the UW–Madison Graduate School.

 “I am deeply appreciative of this support from School of Education alumni and friends, and especially for your empathy and dedication to help students in these challenging times,” said Trang Diem, who received Bridge to Success support.